Alexander Tormasov: Time as governor and commander

 From 1803 Tormasov served as governor of Kiev, Minsk, and from 1807 Riga.
-From 1809 to 1811, he served as a Viceroy of Georgia and as the commander-in-chief in the Caucasus.
+From 1809 to 1811, he served as a Viceroy of Georgia and as the commander-in-chief in the Caucasus during the Russo-Persian War (1804–1813).
+Ensured the inclusion of the Kingdom of Imereti into the Russian Empire (1810).

 After the French invasion of Russia began, Tormasov became the Chief Commander of the 40,000-man Third Reserve Army of Observation on 27 March 1812.
 Advancing North against Jean Reynier in mid July, he overwhelmed Klengel's Saxon brigade at Kobryn 27th, marking the first Russian victory in the campaign.
 Tormasov received the Order of St. George 2nd Class for this.
 Defeated in turn by Reynier and Schwarzenberg at Gorodetschna (Podobna, Prujany) 12 August, he then withdrew to Ratno to join with the corps of Pavel Chichagov, meeting him on the Styr River 18 September.
 The combined command then acted under the orders of Mikhail Kutuzov, and fought at Brest-Litovsk 9 October.
-Ordered to envelop the Grande Armée at Liady, he was however recalled to the main army by Kutusov after being repulsed at the 2nd Battle of Krasnoe 15 November.
-Appointed by Kutuzov with internal management of all troops in December, he was then made overall commander of the Russian main Army after Kutuzov's death.
+Ordered to envelop the Grande Armée at Lyady, Tormasov commanded the combined forces of the 1st and 2nd Western armies at the 2nd Battle of Krasnoe 15 November, awarded the Order of St. Andrew.
+Appointed by Kutuzov with internal management of all troops in December, he was then temporarily made overall commander of the Russian main Army after Kutuzov's death.

-In 1813 he commanded the Russian army at the Battle of Lützen, but then resigned due to failing health.
+In 1813 he commanded the Russian army forces at the Battle of Lützen, but then resigned due to failing health.

 Late life and career

-After leaving military service he became a member of the State Council.
-On 30 August 1814 he succeeded Count Fyodor Rostopchin as Governor-general of the Moscow Governorate.
+Since 1811 he held the position of a member of the State Council.
+On 30 August 1814 he succeeded Count Fyodor Rostopchin as Governor-general of the Moscow Governorate and was the governor for the Civil Division of the Moscow Governorate from 1814 to 1816 and from 1816 to 1819.
 Two years later he received a comital title for his efforts in rebuilding the city.

 After his death in Moscow on November 25, 1819, he was buried in the Donskoy Monastery.
 Tormasov's only son died in 1839 and thus this family became extinct.